 In connection with the above referenced rezoning case and in accordance with the requirements of Raleigh City Code Sec.
-10-2165, I submit this Report of Meeting for our Neighborhood Meeting held at the Irregardless Cafe at 901 W. Morgan St., Raleigh, N.C.
+10-2165, I submit this Report of Meeting for our Neighborhood Meeting held at the Irregardless Café, 901 W. Morgan St., Raleigh, N.C.
 27603 at 3:30 p.m. on the afternoon of Thursday, March 15, 2012.

 I am submitting this Report of Meeting on behalf of the Owner of the property which is the subject of this rezoning petition.
-In accordance with the above-referenced ordinance of the Raleigh City Code, I report to you the following regarding this meeting:
+In accordance with the above referenced ordinance of the Raleigh City Code, I report to you the following regarding this meeting:

 - 1. Persons/organizations contacted about the meeting.
 Attached please find a complete list of all persons and/or organizations notified by the City of Raleigh on or about February 29, 2012 and the City of Raleigh and the Owner's attorney on or about March 2, 2012. - 2.
-Manner and date of contact: By letter to each addressee dated February 29, 2012 (U.S. Mail) and March 2, 2012 (U.S. Mail and Certified Mail, copies of return receipts attached), and provided to the City of Raleigh on February 29, 2012 and March 2, 2012. - 3.
+Manner and date of contact: By letter to each addressee dated February 29, 2012 (by U.S. Mail) and March 2, 2012 (by U.S. Mail and certified mail, copies of return receipts are attached), and provided to the City of Raleigh on February 29, 2012 and March 2, 2012. - 3.
 The Neighborhood Meeting was held on Thursday, March 15, 2012 at Irregardless Café at 3:30 p.m. - 4.
 Attendance roster: In attendance at this meeting were the following persons:

-Robin T. Currin

-Ted Van Dyk

-J. Arthur Gordon

-Anya Gordon

-Marjorie Menestres

-Kelsey Mosley

-Susan Adley-Warrick

-Attorney for Owner

-Architect for Owner

-Property Owner

-Wife of Property Owner

-Neighbor

-Neighbor
+Robin T. Currin Ted Van Dyk Garry Hoover J. Arthur Gordon Anya Gordon Attorney for Owner Architect for Owner Owner

-Neighbor
+Neighbor Neighbor